 In 2011/12 we started to implement the Talk for Writing approach to the teaching of English and it has had a huge impact on the progress of our pupils.
 Our pupils will tell you that they love writing.

 We are very proud of our creative and coherent programme of professional development.
 Having embraced the Talk for Writing approaches to learning, we have adapted them to a Talk for Maths process.
 As a result, we have implemented our ‘Talk for’ ethos across the whole school.
 Our dedicated members of staff are determined to ensure that our pupils are the very best writers, readers and mathematicians they can be.

 By combining learning strategies such as mental warm ups text mapping tool-kits and hand actions with a formal and consistent approach to handwriting spelling grammar and phonics, our Topic RE and Science books demonstrate that ‘the proof is in the pudding’.
 You will be given an opportunity to judge our cross-curricular work for yourselves, as work scrutiny will be part of your ‘Talk for’ experience at St Matthew’s.

-Organised visits to the school will include opportunities to observe lessons across the whole school, training from our leaders, Sonia Thompson and Tracey Adams and looking at our books.
+Organised visits to the school will include opportunities to observe lessons across the whole school, training from our leader, Sonia Thompson, and looking at our books.
 In our bespoke learning hub, you’ll also have the opportunity to engage in and reflect on the lessons we’ve learnt on our journey.